ArasLabs/search-filtered-item-browser/README.md

 8. Click **Import** in the top left corner.
 9. Close the Aras Package Import tool.

-You are now ready to try out the Search Filter example
+You are now ready to try out the Search Filter example.

 ### Usage
 1. Login as admin
 2. Navigate to the new Search Filter Example ItemType in the TOC
 3. Create a new Search Filter Example
 4. There are 3 different Item Properties here that show three different ways to Filter a SearchDialog
-5. For more details you can check the methods Events tab on the corresponding Property items
+5. For more details, you can check the methods Events tab on the corresponding Property items

 ## Contributing